-- The GPSG Assembly consists of approximately 100 graduate and professional student representatives that are the voices of graduate students from across all of IU’s Departments and Schools.
+- The GPSG Assembly consists of approximately 100 graduate and professional student representatives who are the voices of graduate students from across all of IU’s Departments and Schools.

 - Within this Assembly, there are 4 GPSG Advocacy Committees: Sustainability, Health & Wellness, Benefits, and Diversity.
 These committees are chaired by members of the GPSG Executive Committee and meet bimonthly, once at GPSG Assembly and once at a secondary time.